ker0olos/fable/README.md

 descriptions, and fully personalize your characters, that's when you roll them, of course. -->

-Fable is actively developed with new game modes and features being releasing.
+Fable is actively developed with new game modes and features being released.

 [^1]: Currently the default packs include anime/manga/manhwa/vtubers, but you can add other packs, for example video game characters or real life celebrities.